programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 	let container, camera, scene, renderer;

 	// Function calls
-	// Call the init function, which will set up (initialise) the scene. init();
-	// Call the animate function which will continuously render the scene and respond to any user input being listened for. animate();
+    	init(); // initialise scene
+	animate(); // updates scene by constant rendering

 	// Function definitions

-	// initialises scene, with a space (container), camera, renderer and a listener for window size changes
-	//
-	//
-    	function init() {
+	// Initialise scene: sets up container; scene; camera; renderer; lights; models; controls function init() {
-		// create container html div element and add to html page (document) container = document.createElement( 'div' );
+		// make html div element and add to html document container = document.createElement( 'div' );
 		document.body.appendChild( container );
-		// create a new scene with a start background colour scene = new THREE.Scene();
+		// make scene and set background colour scene = new THREE.Scene();
-		scene.background = new THREE.Color( 0xf7d382 ); // in hexcode.
+		scene.background = new THREE.Color( 0xf7d382 ); // use the hexcode of any colour you want.
-		// create a perspective camera and sets its initial position relative to the scene camera = new THREE.PerspectiveCamera( 50, window.innerWidth / window.innerHeight, 0.1, 10 ); //arguments: vertical field of view, aspect, near plane, far plane.
-Values in metres.
-Note the aspect depends on the users window size camera.position.set( 0, 1.6, 3 ); // x, y, z Values in metres.
-The y value here estimates eye level as this was designed to work with virtual reality.
+		// make camera, set its start position camera = new THREE.PerspectiveCamera( 50, window.innerWidth / window.innerHeight, 0.1, 10 ); //arguments are: vertical field of view, aspect, near plane, far plane.
+Note the aspect depends on the users window size. camera.position.set( 0, 1.6, 3 ); // arguments: x, y, z Values in metres.
+Approximates a persons eye level (designed for VR)

-		// create a renderer to draw the view from the camera.
-Set pixel ratio and size from users window browser details and add renderer to container renderer = new THREE.WebGLRenderer( { antialias: true } );
+		// make renderer and use users browser window values to set pixel ratio and size renderer = new THREE.WebGLRenderer( { antialias: true } );
 		renderer.setPixelRatio( window.devicePixelRatio ); // Don't change this code.
 		renderer.setSize( window.innerWidth, window.innerHeight ); // Don't change this code.
         	container.appendChild( renderer.domElement );

+		// add listeners.
+These check for user interaction with the window and mouse clicks and call the given function.
-		// listen for users resizing their browser windows and if they do call the onWindowResize function window.addEventListener( 'resize', onWindowResize );
+                // listen for user browser window resizing and call the onWindowResize function that is defined below. window.addEventListener( 'resize', onWindowResize );
 		}

+	// function definitions
-	// called if users resize their browser window, will update camera variables and renderer dimensions with new window widths and heights function onWindowResize() {
+	// called on resizing of window.
+Gets new browser window values and updates camera and renderer settings.
+Don't experiment with. function onWindowResize() {
 		        camera.aspect = window.innerWidth / window.innerHeight;
 		        camera.updateProjectionMatrix();
 		        renderer.setSize( window.innerWidth, window.innerHeight );
 	        }

-	//
+	// Constant loop of rendering.
 	function animate() {
 		renderer.setAnimationLoop( render );
 	}

-	function render() {
+	// Called in loop by animate(), draws the scene in 2D as viewed by the camera at the camera's current position. function render() {
 		renderer.render( scene, camera );
 	}